Adnan-110/ansible/README.md

         Ex: html , xml
 ```

-### YAML is all about 3 ways of representing data that's based on the datatype
+### YAML is all about 3 ways of representing data that's based on the datatype.

 ```
     1) Dictionary : a key value pair